Melvynkoh94/FinanceBasics/FinanceBasics.md

     - Usually bought by investors with high-net worth
     -  Only available to accredited investors, who must meet a specific set of criteria to qualify
     - 'Risky' funds...
+  - ### Equities
+    - Securities representing ownership interest possessed by shareholders in a corporation – stock as opposed to bonds
+  - ### Equity
+    -  The net worth of a company, it represents the ownership interest of the shareholders (common and preferred) of a company, for this reason, shares are often known as equities
+  - ### Derivatives
+    - An instrument derived from securities, currencies or commodities, or an index or indicator representing any of these, the price of which will move in a direct relationship to the price of the base instrument or index
+    - A contract that derives its value from the performance of an underlying entity
+    - This underlying entity can be an asset, index, or interest rate, and is often simply called the "underlying"
+  - ### LIBOR (London InterBank Offer Rate)
+    - LIBOR Rate is an interest-rate average calculated from estimates submitted by the leading banks in London
+    - Each bank estimates what it would be charged were it to borrow from other banks (interbanks)
+    - The resulting rate is usually abbreviated to Libor or LIBOR, or more officially to ICE LIBOR

 ## Important & Useful Resources
 * [Derivatives] - Explain it to me like I am a 5 year old: Derivatives (Futures, Forwards, Swaps, Options)
 * [CDOs] - How CDOs can give different investors different levels of risk and returns with the same underlying assets.
 Created by Sal Khan.
+* [LIBORs] - Pronounced as LAI-BOR.
+London InterBank Offer Rate (explained by Khan Academy)

 ### Plugins